AdamStelmaszczyk/gtsa/README.md

 I'm transferring 50$ to anybody who reports an actual bug.

-To cite this repository:
+If you use code or ideas from this repository, please cite it as follows:

 ```
 @misc{stelmaszczyk2015gtsa,
     author = {Stelmaszczyk, Adam},
-    title = "{Game Tree Search Algorithms}",
+    title = {Game Tree Search Algorithms},
     year = {2015},
     publisher = {GitHub},
     journal = {GitHub repository},